 The programme targets students who aspire to work within marketing and communication in the future, as well as people already working within the field of marketing and communication in a company or an organisation and as such seek to develop the theoretical competence required to develop themselves and their workplace.
-The programme is also suitable for foreign students who want to spend one semester or an entire academic year at Harstad University College.
+The programme is also suitable for foreign students who want to spend one semester or an entire academic year at The Arctic University of Norway.

 Students will complete the following courses during Fall Semester: